Lftobs/csv-to-chip007_format/README.md

 # csv-to-chip007_format

-Programm to create a Json file in ch007_format from a given CSV file
+Program to create a Json file in ch007_format from a given CSV file

 ## How to use